Access Keys:

 Our Departmental Aim:

-“Broadly, our aim is that every pupil in St Colman’s has an enjoyable and rewarding experience of English through the delivery of the subject and that they reach their optimum potential in all areas of the English Curriculum.”
+“Broadly, our aim is that every pupil in St Colman’s High & Sixth Form College, Ballynahinch has an enjoyable and rewarding experience of English through the delivery of the subject and that they reach their optimum potential in all areas of the English Curriculum.”

 Key Stage 3

 Students in Key-Stage 3 experience a wide variety of lessons.
-Pupils study a class novel, have opportunities to explore Shakespearean extracts, read and compose poetry, take part in lively debates and group discussions, create their own films, use iPad apps such as Shadow Puppet, SimpleMind and Kahoot, and they learn to analyse and critique multimedia texts such as websites and book covers.
+Pupils study a class novel, have opportunities to explore Shakespearean extracts, read and compose poetry, take part in lively debates and group discussions, create their own films, use iPad apps such as: Shadow Puppet, SimpleMind and Kahoot, and they learn to analyse and critique multimedia texts such as websites, brochures and book covers.

 We see the display of pupils' work as a positive encouragement in English and so we publish good work on the School’s Social Media platforms and on the highly decorative walls of the department.